moodyMayank/Namaste-React-Live/2. Class2 { Ignite Our App }/Assignment-Answers.md

 #### What is Hot Module Replacement?

+- Hot Module Replacement improves the development experience by automatically updating modules in the browser at runtime without needing a whole page refresh.
+- HMR exchanges , adds or removes modules while an application is running, without a full reload.

 #### What is `.gitignore`?What should we add and not add into it?

 #### What is the difference between `package.json` and `package-lock.json`?